Updated Lineup For AEW Worlds End PPV | PWMania - Wrestling News

-AEW has revealed an updated lineup for this month’s Worlds End pay-per-view (PPV).
+AEW has announced an updated lineup for this month’s Worlds End pay-per-view (PPV).

+Also featured in the event are the semifinals and finals of the AEW Continental Classic, which were previously announced.

-Also confirmed for the show is AEW Women’s World Champion Kris Statlander, who will defend her title against Jamie Hayter.
+Lastly, AEW Women’s World Champion Kris Statlander will put her title on the line against Jamie Hayter.

 AEW Worlds End is scheduled for Saturday, December 27th, at the NOW Arena in Chicago, Illinois.
 The event will be broadcast live on pay-per-view.